agrc/gis.utah.gov/_posts/2017-09-05-an-update-to-school-districts-in-the-salt-lake-county-area.md

 ---
-layout: post
-status: publish
-published: true
-title: 'An update to School Districts in the Salt Lake County area'
+title: An update to School Districts in the Salt Lake County area
 author:
   display_name: M Heagin
   email: mheagin@utah.gov
 date: 2017-09-05 20:05:24
-categories:
+categories: []
 tags:
+  - boundaries
+  - districts
   - schools
-  - districts
-  - boundaries
 ---

 Jordan School District and Murray School District have mutually agreed to a boundary adjustment as described below: